-WRL received an award for "Outstanding Program for Seniors" at the 2012 annual meeting of the Virginia Public Library Directors’ Association.
+- WRL received an award for "Outstanding Program for Seniors" at the 2012 annual meeting of the Virginia Public Library Directors’ Association.
 "Short Takes" is a monthly programming series designed specifically for audiences in adult care centers.
 "Short Takes" is a multisensory program, lasting fifteen to twenty minutes.
-These talks are designed to enrich library users' lives throug learning, conversation, and the sharing of memories.
-Examples of past topics include Ragtime, big band music, country music legendas, Bob Hope and the USO, timeless toys, colonial dancing, the county fair, and the Royal Wedding.
+These talks are designed to enrich library users' lives through learning, conversation, and the sharing of memories.
+Past topics include Ragtime, big band music, country music legend as, Bob Hope and the USO, timeless toys, colonial dancing, the county fair, and the Royal Wedding.

 - WRL received two awards for its programs at the 2011 annual meeting of the Virginia Public Library Directors’ Association.
 “Constitutional Conversations,” a monthly discussion series encouraging dialog about key aspects of our nation’s founding document, was honored in the category of Cooperative Programs with Other Libraries or Agencies serving a population of 50,000 - 99,999.
 “Constitutional Conversation,” was jointly sponsored by WRL, the Institute of Bill of Rights Law at the College of William and Mary Law School and the Colonial Williamsburg Foundation.
 Law students at the College of William and Mary developed the program and also led and moderated each of the monthly sessions, which were tailored to different age groups.
 The library was also recognized with the Outstanding Young Adult Program for “A Shivery Night That Lingers,” activities surrounding a visit by N.Y.
 Times best-selling author Maggie Stiefvater.
 The events attracted about 200 people from as far away as southwestern Virginia and Philadelphia, making it one of the most successful teen programs the Williamsburg Regional Library has ever hosted.